 Focusing on increasing the use of clean energy technologies in the affordable multifamily housing market would make families more secure and strengthen local economies.

-Issue Brief The president should enlist all federal credit programs in the fight against climate change.
+The president should enlist all federal credit programs in the fight against climate change.

 The president’s call to reduce the size of the federal government’s enormous energy-consumption footprint could significantly curb the effects of climate change and help secure a cleaner, more stable environment.